-The second criteria used to select steak will be its color.
-The ideal steak will be uniform in color and have a light cherry pink hue.
+The second criterion used to select steak will be its color.
+The ideal steak will be uniform in color and have a light cherry-pink hue.

-When steak starts to have a brown color, that indicates that the steak has been exposed to oxygen for too long.
-While still safe to eat, we are always looking to buy the most fresh meats.
+Steaks that have been exposed to oxygen for too long will have a brown color.
+While still safe to eat, we are always looking to buy the freshest meats.

 Picking a Juicy Costco Steak

-We don’t want the steak to be too dry nor do we want the steak to appear wet or sticky or slimy.
+We don’t want the steak to be too dry, nor do we want the steak to appear wet, sticky, or slimy.

 Freezing Steak - Mid Term Storage

 Regardless if you are buying some steaks for dinner or a full subprimal cut, it’s typical to cook some and then freeze the rest.